Justice Site | Case Name: R v Michael John Stone

 Josie Russell's father Shaun (6' tall") The murderer was "tall, like my father."

 The use of a vehicle to stalk victims before attacking them with a hammer is a unique hallmark of Bellfield's modus operandi; and his predeliction for accosting school girls in uniforms is well established.
 In a separate case on 15th October 2001 - five years after this crime - 17 year old Anna-Marie Rennie gave a description of her attacker: He was about "6' 3" tall, 25 yrs old, with short blond hair and a round fat face."
-Bellfield admitted his presence at this crime, but blamed his friend for the assault.
+The man fitting this description turned out to be Levi Bellfield, who admitted to being at the scene of the attack although he blamed his friend for the assault.

-The question for the police to investigate is whether Bellfield was in the Chillenden area close to Canterbury in Kent around 9th July 1996.
-If he was not responsible for the crime then it means another 6' tall man with 'podgy' cheeks, "yellow hair" and a 'short, straight fringe' was also driving around with a hammer looking for schoolgirls to murder.
+The question for the police to investigate is whether Bellfield was in the Chillenden area close to Canterbury in Kent on 9th July 1996.
+If he was not responsible for the Chillenden Murders then it means another 6' tall man with 'podgy' cheeks, "yellow hair" and a 'short, straight fringe' was also driving around with a hammer looking for schoolgirls to murder.

-The solution of this crime will require a thorough forensic investigation rather than a reliance on a patently bogus confession.
-Kent police may not be looking for anyone else and indeed they stopped searching the moment they arrested Stone 14 years ago, but there is as much chance of Michael Stone being the murderer as the judge who sentenced him.
+The solution of this crime will require a fresh approach rather than a reliance on a patently bogus confession.
+Kent police may not be looking for anyone else - and indeed they stopped searching for the perpetrator the moment they arrested Michael Stone in 1997 (26 years ago); but there is as much chance of Michael Stone being the murderer, as the judge who sentenced him.

 From The Daily Mirror 19th July 1996